Information for people considered at higher risk of severe disease from COVID-19, and their whānau.

 Information and tools available to support your own and others’ mental wellbeing and where to get help if you need it: COVID-19: Mental health and wellbeing resources.

-- they have co-existing medical conditions
+- People who have co-existing medical conditions

-- their housing is crowded
+- People who whose housing is crowded

 People with a history of smoking are more likely to have severe symptoms of COVID-19.